Constellation program: Commercial Crew Vehicles and the Artemis program

 NASA continues the development of the Orion spacecraft for deep space travel.
 In an effort to reduce costs, it has contracted for private development of vehicles for use in low Earth orbit.
 Since May 2020, the Commercial Crew Development program has used the SpaceX Crew Dragon spacecraft to bring people to and from the International Space Station, while Boeing's Starliner spacecraft started operating in 2024 for the same purpose.
 Furthermore, it seeks human-rating for the launch vehicles in the United States Air Force Evolved Expendable Launch Vehicles program.
 Private spacecraft are also operating under the Commercial Resupply Services program bringing cargo to ISS.

-The Orion spacecraft and Ares V (also Jupiter DIRECT family of rockets) was modified and reauthorized in 2010/2011 as the main payload of the Space Launch System, and the Space Launch System, and the program was partially revived as the Artemis program in 2017.
+The Orion spacecraft and Ares V (also Jupiter DIRECT family of rockets) was modified and reauthorized in 2010/2011 as the main payload of the Space Launch System, and the program was partially revived as the Artemis program in 2017.